cameron-mccawley/CTF-Writeups/Mash.md

 CURRENT COUNT: 0x4141414141414141
 ```

 Interesting, looks like we can override the buffer here and have control over it.
-After bessing around a bit, I realized I could fill the buffer with `\xff * 32`, so thats what I did.
+After messing around a bit, I realized I could fill the buffer with `\xff * 32`, so thats what I did.
 ```python
 from pwn import *